Skip to main content

 Jail & Inmate Records

-The Ramsey County Adult Detention Center serves as the primary jail facility for the county, handling booking and detention of individuals arrested throughout the area.
+The Ramsey County Adult Detention Center is the primary jail facility for the county, handling booking and detention of individuals arrested throughout the area.
 When someone is booked, the process includes fingerprinting, photographing, and recording personal information.
-The public can search for individuals currently held at the facility through online inmate lookup services.
+The public can search For people currently held at the facility through online inmate lookup services.
 Visitation follows specific rules, with scheduled times and regulations that visitors must follow carefully.

 Bond and bail procedures adhere to Minnesota state guidelines, which allow for release of detainees under certain conditions.
 Those seeking information about recently arrested individuals can check the Sheriff's Office website or contact the detention center directly.